5T33Z0/OC-Little-Translated/04_Fixing_Sleep_and_Wake_Issues/PNP0C0E_Sleep_Correction_Method/README.md

 	- If the Sleep Button is pressed
 	- `Notify(***.SLPB, 0x80)` is triggered
 - `PNP0C0D` Sleep condition:
-  - If the lid is closes, `_LID` method returns `Zero`. (`_LID` is the control method for the `PNP0C0D` device).
+  - If the lid is closed, `_LID` method returns `Zero`. (`_LID` is the control method for the `PNP0C0D` device).
   - `Notify(***.LID0, 0x80)` is triggered

 ### `PNP0C0E` Sleep characteristics

-- The sleep process is slightly faster.
+- Entering sleep state is slightly faster than using `PNP0C0D` sleep.
-- But it cannot be terminated/interrupted.
+- But it cannot be interrupted.
 - Enabled by setting `MODE` = `1` in ***SSDT-PTSWAKTTS***

 ### `PNP0C0D` Sleep characteristics

-- Sleep process is terminated immediately by pressing the sleep button again.
+- Entering sleep can be interrupred immediately by pressing the sleep button again.
-- When connected to an external display, pressing the sleep button does the following:
+- When connected to an external display, pressing the sleep button has the following effect:
 	- Internal screen is switched off
-	- Working screen siwtches to the external display
+	- Main screen siwtches over to the external display
 	- Pressing the sleep button again restores the previous state.
 - Enabled by setting `MODE` = `0` (default) in ***SSDT-PTSWAKTTS***